 - Do not expect your child to demonstrate initiative in solving his or her anxiety problem.

-- Usually the person with social anxiety has an “addiction to avoidance”, and at the same time is over-dependent.
+- Usually the person with social anxiety has a compulsion to avoid while being over-dependent.

 - Therefore, if you want things to improve, in most cases you must initiate help and learn an “empowering” vs. “enabling” parenting strategy.